takenet/blip-chat-android/README.md

         BlipClient.setUserAccount(this, customerAccount);

-        //Now, if you start some thread your chatbot will know some informations about your customers BlipClient.openBlipThread(this, "chatbotsample");
+        //Now, if you start some thread your chatbot will know some information about your customers BlipClient.openBlipThread(this, "chatbotsample");
     }
 }